Original approaches in the quest for a cure - News - The Lily Foundation

 And he suggests that if it works, this therapy could also be applied to other illnesses in the future.
 If there’s an effective mechanism for reintroducing healthy stem cells, it could potentially be used to repair a variety of damaged tissues caused by a number of different diseases.
 “Not that we’re trying to cure everything at this stage,” he acknowledges, “but it helps with getting funding if you can perform the same trick for multiple diseases – these technologies are time-consuming and expensive to develop.”

-Bert’s cautiously optimistic about the long-term prospects of mitochondrial research – he believes there will be a cure for mito at some point in the future, and he hopes his research will in some way contribute to this goal.
+Bert’s cautiously optimistic about the long-term prospects of mitochondrial research – he believes there will be a cure for mitochondrial disease at some point in the future, and he hopes his research will in some way contribute to this goal.
 Whilst he’s working on stem cell therapy research, others are making progress in areas such as correcting disease mutations, and all of these different strategies are highly complementary.
 For him it’s about a combination of approaches.
 “The community I work in is pretty open in collaborating,” he adds, “so any success would be a shared one.”

 The importance of the patient voice